cjohansen/spasm/Readme.md

 }));
 ```

-That about sums up the important bits about Reapp.
+That about sums up the important bits about Spreact.
 Below you will find complete
 API docs for all the details.

 The demo can be found in the `demo` directory, and can be run with `npm start`